SeanShubin/devon/README.md

     pairs = { pair }
     pair = element element

-Planned Features for Scala Implementation
-===

-- Pretty Print
-- Store case class into notation
-- Load notation into case class
-- Java support

-Design Decisions
-===

-Features considered, but rejected in favor of simplicity
-===
-- 'here' documents
-- double quoted strings
-- escape characters

-Features almost rejected in favor of simplicity, but kept out of necessity
-===
-- null support

 Sample
 ===
 A complex object, followed by an array, string, null, quoted string, and quoted string with an inner quote